-In an article in Global Ecology and Biogeography · (Sanz-Martın et. al 2016) demonstrates how flawed citation practices facilitated an unsubstantiated perception on the state of the ocean.
+An article in Global Ecology and Biogeography demonstrates how flawed citation practices facilitated an unsubstantiated perception on the state of the ocean.

-The article also shows that United Nations took part in a scientific malpractice.
+The article also shows that United Nations took part in that scientific malpractice.

 I have picked a few quotes from the article and rearranged them a bit to emphasize how the mis-perception developed.
 First stage demonstrates how an ambiguous paper gave birth to the meme that jellyfish populations might have been increasing: